 - John Ragle, American first postmaster of Raglesville, Indiana

 - Dr. B. Harrison Ragle, Admiral Byrd's personal physician and sponsor of the USAS (1939-1941), eponym of the Ragle Glacier, Antarctica

 - W. F. Ragle, American football coach of Kansas Wesleyan in 1915

-- Sarah Ragle Weddington (b.
-1945), American attorney who gained worldwide fame representing "Jane Roe" in the landmark Roe v.
-Wade case in the United States Supreme Court
+- Sarah Ragle Weddington (1945-2021), American attorney, law professor, and member of the Texas House of Representatives, best known for representing "Jane Roe" (real name Norma McCorvey) in the landmark Roe v.
+Wade case before the United States Supreme Court

 Related Stories +